djr319/spacefleet/README.md

 - The server can be started by running `npm run server` from the root folder
 - Navigate in browser to http://localhost:5000

+# Play
+- Use the WASD keys to control your spaceship, W = Thrust, A & D = Turn, S = Warp to new location
+- Warping has a cost of 1000 points, if you warp below 1000 points, you will die!
+- If there are not enough other players in the server, AI enemies will spawn
+- Shoot meteors to get points.
+They will split into smaller faster meteors
+- Shoot opponents for big points

 # About

 - The front end uses canvas API